LeonidShamarin/TodoApplication/README.md

 # Task Dashboard

 Hello, this is the repository for Task Dashboard, a web-based task management application.
-It's a simple but powerful tool that allows users to create, view, edit, and delete tasks in a convenient way.
+It's a simple but powerful tool that allows users to create, view, and delete tasks in a convenient way.

 ## Demo